 4. How To Put It All Together

-But wait a minute Marvin… you said you put money in your SP 500 index fund when it trades above the established EMA but then turn around and say you only allocate new money to the SP 500 index fund when the S&P 500 is trading under fair value.
+But wait a minute Marvin… you said you put money in your SP 500 index fund when it trades above our trading signal but then turn around and say you only allocate new money to the SP 500 index fund when the S&P 500 is trading under fair value.
 I’M CONFUSED!!!

 I apologize for the confusion, but I had to explain both steps separately in order for you to understand their purpose.
 Now that we have both concepts down I am going to give you the rules one by one.